 - you and your spouse or de facto partner can agree on how your property should be divided without any court involvement.

-If you and your spouse or partner reach an agreement, you can formalize the agreement by applying for consent orders in Court and Fourtree Lawyers can assist you with this.
+- If you and your spouse or partner reach an agreement, you can formalise the agreement by applying for consent orders in Court and Fourtree Lawyers can assist you with this.

 - If you and your spouse or partner cannot reach an agreement, Fourtree Lawyers can assist you with applying to Court for financial orders, including orders relating to the division of property and payment of spouse or de facto partner maintenance.